I. Formal Relationship Between the University and Students

 28. Application of Certain Professional Courses to Earn an Undergraduate Degree

-No student is permitted to register for any course after the last date to add courses as published in the Calendar except on the express written permission of the Dean, on the advices of the instructor and of the Program Chair under whose authority the course is offered, as appropriate.
+No student is permitted to register for any course after the last date to add courses as published in the academic calendar except on the express written permission of the Dean, on the advice of the instructor and of the program Chair under whose authority the course is offered, as appropriate.

-Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases when a Chair's grades must be approved by the appropriate Faculty Dean.
+Except for grade changes resulting from formal Academic Appeal, any changes in final grade after the initial grade submission must be transmitted to the Office of the Registrar through the appropriate Chair, except in cases where a Chair's grades must be approved by the appropriate faculty Dean.

 31. Repeating Courses